Linuxfabrik/lfops/CONTRIBUTING.rst

 * If a role was run without tags, it should deliver a completely installed application (assuming it installs an application).
 * Do not over-engineer the role during the development - it should fulfill its use case, but can grow and be improved on later.
 * The role should support the installation and configuration of multiple major versions of the software.
 For example, PHP 7.1, 7.2, 7.3 etc. should all be supported by a single role.
 Upgrades are either done manually or using Ansible, depending on the software and the implementation effort.
-* Do not use role dependencies via meta/main.yml``.
+* Do not use role dependencies via ``meta/main.yml``.
 Dependencies make it harder to maintain a role, especially if it has many complex dependencies.

+Common:

 * Document all changes in the `CHANGELOG.md <https://github.com/Linuxfabrik/lfops/blob/main/CHANGELOG.md>`_ file.
 * Do not support and remove software versions that are EOL.